Characters: Naruto - Other Characters

 - Heroic Lineage: Was the ancestor of the Senju and Uzumaki clans.

-- Meaningful Name: His Animal Battle Aura had six arms, and his brother's name was Indra, after the leader of the Deva in Hinduism.
-Hindu mythology holds that the Devas and Ashuras are perpetually at war.
+- Meaningful Name: His Animal Battle Aura had six arms and three faces, and his brother's name was Indra, after the leader of the Deva in Hinduism.
+Hindu mythology holds that the Devas and Asuras are perpetually at war.

 - The Power of Friendship/The Power of Love: Initially lacked his brother's power, but through fostering camaraderie and alliances he eventually unlocked the power within himself and kickstarted the Will of Fire.